-- Designing language-level concurrency ought to conform (aspire) to a model of concurrency that be coherent and consistent - For choice of abstractions (what) and of runtime semantics (how) - The alternative ⊗ is to provide basic, low-level utensils (DIY) - Expressive, efficient and verifiable: quite a challenge! - Concurrent programming simplifies the application architecture helping to capture the pattern of collaboration inherent in the problem Program-level concurrency is collaborative
+- Designing language-level concurrency should conform (aspire) to a model of concurrency that be coherent and consistent - For choice of abstractions (what) and of runtime semantics (how) - The alternative imes is to provide basic, low-level utensils and tell the user: Do It Yourself! - Expressive, efficient and verifiable: quite a challenge!

+Concurrent programming simplifies the application architecture helping to capture the pattern of collaboration inherent in the problem

+Program-level concurrency is collaborative